 The Mavrik Sub Zero has many characteristics in common with the Mavrik Max, such as Flash Face technology and Jailbreak internal ribbing.
 On the other hand, the Sub Zero has a more compact head and produces less spin off the tee.

-This is the Mavrik for you, if you enjoy a low, piercing ball trajectory.
-There are two adjustable weights to help you alter the launch angle as needed.
+This is the Mavrik if you enjoy a low, piercing ball trajectory.
+Two adjustable weights help you alter the launch angle as needed.

 The Mavrik Sub Zero is available with a Golf Pride Tour Velvet Align Gray grip and Aldila Rogue White 130 MSI 60 Graphite, Aldila Rogue White 130 MSI 70 Graphite, or Project X EvenFlow Riptide 50 Graphite shaft.

 Callaway big bertha b21 – Most forgiving Callaway driver

 At the halfway point of our list, we have one of Callaway’s most forgiving drivers.
 The Big Bertha is a huge giant that will instill confidence in newcomers and seasoned vets.

 The Flash Face technology makes it easy to get the desired distance, even on off-center shots.

 Internal draw bias weighting ensures that your shots fly straight.
 This is an excellent driver for anyone who struggles with distance and accuracy.